kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 - Promote the `WorkloadWithJob` feature gate to enabled by default.
 - Evaluate whether the Job controller's [current batch-create](https://github.com/kubernetes/kubernetes/blob/2023f445eca52e6baa72139e56c6e4e01be0ee97/pkg/controller/job/job_controller.go#L1780-L1838) of pods should change when gang scheduling is active (it slows pod creation), and document the decision.
-- The controller must delete `PodGroup`/`Workload` when a Job is suspended and recreate them on resume, so that resources (including DRA claims) are properly released and the scheduler can make fresh placement decisions.
+- Decide which objects (`PodGroup` and/or `Workload`) the controller should delete when a Job is suspended and recreate on resume, so that resources are properly released and the scheduler can make fresh placement decisions.
+- Revisit the handling of ambiguous/malformed discovery (more than one `Workload`, or more than one `PodGroup`, associated with a Job).
+In alpha the controller falls back and surfaces a condition/event;
+  for Beta, decide on stronger handling and define the condition type/reason.
+This applies to both `Workload` and `PodGroup`.
 - Address feedback from alpha and confirm the `spec.scheduling` API shape and defaulting are stable.
 - E2e tests covering gang, topology, disruption, and elastic-scaling scenarios.
 - Metrics for monitoring `Workload`/`PodGroup` creation and scheduling outcomes.